-This Management Information Circular is being furnished in connection with the solicitation of proxies by and on behalf of the management of Ortho Regenerative Technologies Inc. (the "Corporation") for use at the Annual General and Special Meeting of shareholders of the Corporation (the "Meeting") and any adjournment(s) or postponement(s) thereof, to be held in Kirkland, Quebec, on July 23, 2020 at 10:30 a.m.
-EST and simultaneously by telephone conference at 1-877-808-8096, conference ID: 6113869#, for the purposes set forth in the Notice of Meeting accompanying this Management Information Circular.
-Shareholders joining by telephone conference will be able to listen to the Meeting but will not be able to vote.
-Information contained in this Circular is given as of June 22, 2020 unless otherwise specifically stated.
+This Management Information Circular is being furnished in connection with the solicitation of proxies by and on behalf of the management ("Management") of Ortho Regenerative Technologies Inc. (the "Corporation") for use at the Annual General and Special Meeting of shareholders of the Corporation (the "Meeting") and any adjournment(s) or postponement(s) thereof, to be held at the Corporation's registered office at 16667, Hymus Blvd., Kirkland, QC, and simultaneously online through a Zoom videoconference at https://us02web.zoom.us/j/5922982436 on July 21, 2021 at 10:30 a.m.
+EST for the purposes set forth in the Notice of Meeting accompanying this Management Information Circular.
+Shareholders joining by Zoom videoconference will be able to listen to the Meeting but will not be able to vote.
+Information contained in this Circular is given as of June 16, 2021 unless otherwise specifically stated.

 The solicitation of proxies will be primarily by mail.
 However, the directors, senior executives and regular employees of the Corporation may also solicit proxies by telephone, electronic means or in person, such persons receiving no compensation.
 Banks, brokerage houses and other custodians, nominees or fiduciaries will be requested to forward the soliciting material to their principals and to obtain authorization for the execution of proxies.
-All costs of solicitation by management will be borne by the Corporation.
+All costs of solicitation by Management will be borne by the Corporation.